 this is a catalogue for all of the art-ish work i've made over the years. each project has its own slide and one could, starting with the most recent, go back through all of them, if one was so inclined. each entry contains program notes, media info, and a sample of the work itself. happy hunting.

-a single channel remix of 'the ceibas cycle' the ten-part, multimedia exploration of glitches, ghosts and the digital archive.
+a single channel remix of 'the ceibas cycle.'

 while our bodies decay, while our data erodes, while our attempts to stem this tide ultimately fail, no-matter how redundant or healthy; we will, ultimately, find ourselves together again. all together. beneath the shade of the ceiba. finally ready to address that next step.